Why are millions of Bangladeshi girls quitting school? – DW – 01/07/2025

 Experts see 'vast demand' for education

-Stories such as the one of Zueana and her family are far too common in Bangladesh.
+Such stories are far too common in Bangladesh.
 Official statistics show some 8.8 million girls attended primary school at all levels in 2018.
-But comparing that number to the number of girls enrolled in secondary schools in 2023 indicates that some 3.3 million stopped their education between these years.
+However, comparing that number to the number of girls enrolled in secondary schools in 2023 indicates that some 3.3 million stopped their education between these years.
 Even after adjusting this figure to account for girls attending madrasas (Islamic schools) and vocational schools, the dropout rate surpasses 35%.

-This worrying trend continues even with many poorer people in Bangladesh understanding the benefits of education.
+This worrying trend continues despite many poorer people in Bangladesh understanding the benefits of education.

 Educational expert Rasheda K Choudhury told DW that there is a "vast demand" for education in the country.

-"In rural areas, girls are often pulled out to contribute to household income," said Choudhury, executive director of Campaign for Popular Education (Campe).
+"In rural areas, girls are often pulled out to contribute to household income," said Choudhury, executive director of Campaign for Popular Education (Campe), a coalition of NGOs.

 Child marriage perpetuates the cycle of poverty

-Other factors keeping children out of schools is that, in remote regions, pupils have to contend with poor connectivity and lack of transportation, cultural barriers, and lack of safety.
+In remote regions, pupils have to contend with poor connectivity and lack of transportation, cultural barriers, and lack of safety which compound the problem and prevent children from going to school.

 "When a girl drops out and that results in child marriage and early childbirth — there is a chance of giving birth to a malnourished child who fails to benefit from education and ends up in the cycle of poverty," he said.

-The Wold Bank data for 2022 indicated that some 7.3% of girls aged between 15 and 19 years have given birth in Bangladesh.
+The World Bank data for 2022 indicated that some 7.3% of girls aged between 15 and 19 have given birth in Bangladesh.

 "Women with less education or no education do not have the courage like an educated girl to fight for justice or continue the burden of legal cost for justice," education expert Rasheda said.